imanghafoori1/laravel-microscope/README.md

 It check the validity of all the gates you have defined, making sure that they refer to a valid class and method.

+It also checks for the policy definitions to be valid. `Gate::policy(User::class, UserPolicy::class);`

 ### Security